If you manage a hotel you need a magician

 You know as well as I that there are few venues you can go to in Indiana to see magic.
 This is even more true for close-up magic.

 When your guests see a great magician entertain, they typically want to see more.
-More importantly, they will want their friends to watch as well.
+More they will want their friends to watch as well.

 I’ve been in a hospitality suite before when the customer has called his friends to come and join there and then because they really HAVE to see the magician.